 All new competitors are instructed on how the competition works, and any questions are answered at that time.
-Competitors are also asked to act as marshals when not out doing their runs.
 Marshals are to wear a provided orange and yellow safety vest, and carry a walkie-talkie with them when marshaling.
 Marshals are instructed to reset pylons only when it is absolutely safe for them to do so, and to be aware of competing vehicles around them at all times.
 Marshals are placed on the inside of the course, not on the outside of any turns.